-Brightly colored and persistently blooming throughout the growing season, it is hard for any gardener to resist the lure of giving annuals a go, even with those doe eyes watching you dig your planting holes.
+Brightly colored and persistently blooming throughout the growing season, it is hard for any gardener to resist the lure of annuals, even as those doe eyes watch you dig your planting holes.

-There was a period when the bright oranges and golds were regarded as garish in the garden; but with the proliferation of bright outdoor furnishings these days, the hot colored annuals have been invited back to the party.
+There was a period when the bright oranges and golds were regarded as garish in the garden.
+But with the proliferation of bright, outdoor furnishings these days, the hot colored annuals have been invited back to the party.
 Marigolds definitely fill the bill.

 In my front garden, I have mostly pastel colored perennials.
 I like to throw in a few annuals for those times when I am between perennial blooms.
 You might think that marigolds wouldn’t work here, but I’ve found some soft yellow hues, and a lime green, that work well.